Catherine earned her Bachelor's Degree in art and has always found it fascinating how good design evolves from basic function.

 This style was adopted and refined by the English in the 19th century when hair was built up upon a framework.
 Hats were securely pinned to the support but gave the illusion of floating.
 Shed hair was removed from brush or comb and saved in a hair receiver to be used later.
-"Ratts", used to provide volume to hairstyles, were often potato-size and made from fine net material stuffed with hair, then sewn closed.
+"Rats," used to provide volume to hairstyles, were often potato-sized and made from fine net material stuffed with hair, then sewn closed.

 Hats Accentuate Fashion Trends

 In the late 19th century, Art Nouveau influenced the hats of the Edwardian era with wider brims that balanced both the fuller pompadour hairstyles and the flowing skirts.
 Hats were decorated with floral accents, rosettes and tulle.
 The effect was diaphanous and "frothy."
 This style evolved into the Merry Widow look of the wide-brimmed black, plumed hat with a chiffon over-wrap.
 We can see fine examples of the Edwardian styles in the movie, Titanic.

 Another twist to the Edwardian style was the lingerie hat.
-This light weight muslin or linen hat was usually white, beige, or ivory and was worn in the heat of summer.
-It was considered a sign of wealth because these light colors suggested the use of maids for frequent laundering- a luxury of the upper-class.
+This lightweight muslin or linen hat was usually white, beige, or ivory and was worn in the heat of summer.
+It was considered a sign of wealth because these light colors suggested the use of maids for frequent laundering, a luxury of the upper class.
 These hats were adorned with large flowers like cabbage roses, daisies, and poppies as well as bird nests, birds, and ribbon streamers.
 They were frequently worn to garden parties and summer weddings.

-During World War I, military styles influenced millinery designs.
-Black veils were added for feminine appeal.
+During World War I, military styles influenced millinery designs, and black veils were added for feminine appeal.
 Although these hats started out as mourning attire, this close-sitting, black-netted hat design lasted for 25 years.
 During war time, when large wedding ceremonies were impractical or too expensive, many women opted for a tailored suit or modest dress with a nice hat instead of a bridal gown.
 Hats were worn along with gloves whenever women went out to socialize or to attend church.
 This was true for those of the Depression Era and the young affluent until the mid-1960s.

-Millinery of the 1950s
+The Millinery of the 1940s and 1950s

 In Britain, hats have never lapsed in popularity due to Queen Elizabeth's fondness for them.
 She is rarely seen without one.
 Hats are worn at christenings, garden parties, weddings, and funerals.
 The main event for hat wearers is the Royal Ascot Derby.
 Ladies' Day at this event is considered to be the "Oscars for original hat design."
 Wacky hats are prominently on display each June.

-Hats Make A Comeback In Fashion Design
+Hats Make a Comeback